 The North Face has three tenants of responsibility: empowerment, protection, product.

 It wants to empower individuals by introducing them to the outdoors.
 This company hosts EVENTS programs.
-These programs give individuals an introduction into outdoor exploration.
-The North Face also gives money to help outdoor exploration through a grant program called Explore Fund.
+These programs give individuals an introduction to outdoor exploration.
+The North Face also gives money to increase inclusion in outdoor exploration through a grant program called Explore Fund.

 The North Face wants to protect Earth and encourages students to take action for climate change through Hot Planet/Cool Athletes presentations.
 This company is also one of the co-founders of The Conservation Alliance.

 Keeping unwanted products out of landfills is important to The North Face; therefore, this company developed the Clothes The Loop program.
-The Clothes The Loop program encourages people to drop off unwanted clothing and footwear, in any condition and any brand, at The North Face retail or outlet stores.
+This program encourages people to drop off unwanted clothing and footwear, in any condition and any brand, at The North Face retail or outlet stores.
 This company repurposes these items to keep them out of landfills.
-Also, The North Face has incorporated recycled materials into many of The North Face product lines.
+Also, The North Face has incorporated recycled materials into many of its product lines.

-Columbia is committed to protecting the environment and to preserving natural resources.
+Columbia is committed to protecting the environment and preserving natural resources.
 Current projects focused on preservation include Planet Water and UK National Parks.
-It is developing innovated products that use responsible down feathers and rainwear with no intentionally added PFCs.
+It is developing innovative products that use responsibly-sourced down feathers and rainwear, with no intentionally added PFCs.
 Since keeping products out of landfills is important, Columbia developed the ReTHREADS program.
 Customers drop off items to this program to be reused or resold as is or recycled.
 Other companies turn these recycled items into fibers for use as insulation, carpet padding, or stuffing for toys.

 The Ten Essentials #3: Hydration

-According to the Rule of Threes for Survival, we can live without water for only three days.
+According to the Rule of Threes, we can live without water for only three days.
 Clean water is vital to health.
-A way to make water safe for drinking needs to be in your backpack.
+In your backpack, you need to carry a water treatment tool.
 You can make water potable by adding chemicals, by boiling, and by filtering.
 Chemical treatments often alter the taste of water and require a wait time of 30 minutes or longer.
 Boiling water is effective, but you need a vessel that can be heated and a way to make heat.
 Lengths of boil times also vary according to elevation.
 Filtering is a quick, easy, and effective way to make water safe to drink.
-LifeStraw is a brand that wants everyone world wide to have access to clean drinking water.
+LifeStraw is a brand that wants everyone worldwide to have access to clean drinking water.

 The LifeStraw company did not start as a retail company selling filters.
-In fact, LifeStraw originally developed filters for people needing water during emergency situations like hurricanes and tsunamis.
-This company also developed these filters for third world nations where intestinal worms are an ongoing problem.
+In fact, LifeStraw originally developed filters for people who needed water during emergency situations like hurricanes and tsunamis.
+This company also developed these filters for developing countries where intestinal worms are an ongoing problem.

 LifeStraw is “working to make clean water for all.”
 For every product purchased from LifeStraw, a school child receives safe water for an entire school year through The LifeStraw Give Back Program.
 Its Safe Water Fund enables rapid disaster response and supports ongoing school and community programs in places like Kenya, India, and Haiti.
 LifeStraw also believes in investing in women and girls through education, safe water, and better access to maternal care.
 This company’s products and humanitarian efforts save lives.